Lynn C. Doyle

-Leslie Alexander Montgomery (5 October 1873 - 13 August 1961), better known by his pen name Lynn Doyle, was an Irish humorist and playwright.
+Leslie Alexander Montgomery (5 October 1873 - 13 August 1961), better known by his pen name Lynn C. Doyle, was an Irish humourist and playwright.

-Montgomery was born in Downpatrick, Co Down.
+Montgomery was born in Downpatrick, Co.
+Down.
 He wrote about his early rural life in An Ulster Childhood (1921).
-He was sent away to boarding school in Dundalk, Co Louth.
-He left school at 16 to work at the Northern Banking Company in Belfast and transferred as manager to Skerries, Co Dublin where he worked for 28 years.
+He was sent away to boarding school in Dundalk, Co.
+Louth.
+He left school at 16 to work at the Northern Banking Company in Belfast and transferred as manager to Skerries, County Dublin, where he worked for 28 years.